syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/FreeText-Annotation.md

 N>For illustration purposes, we have only provided the sample for modifying the name of the annotation in the [FreeTextAnnotationAdded](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_FreeTextAnnotationAdded) event.
 But this can be done in all other events as well.

-N>You can also explore our [Xamarin.Forms PDF Viewer example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/PdfViewer) to knows the functionalities of each feature.

 ## How to Customize the Minimum size of the Free Text Annotations

 By the `MinimumSize` property, You can set the minimum size to which the free text annotations could be resized.